yuwei2010/PocketFlow/docs/llm.md

 def call_llm(prompt):
     import logging
     logging.info(f"Prompt: {prompt}")
-    response = ...
+    response = ... # Your implementation here
     logging.info(f"Response: {response}")
     return response
 ```

-## Why not provide LLM Wrappers?
+## Why Not Provide a Built-in LLM Wrapper?
-I believe it is a bad practice to provide LLM-specific implementations in a general framework:
+I believe it is a **bad practice** to provide LLM-specific implementations in a general framework:
-- LLMs change frequently.
-Hardcoding them makes maintenance difficult.
+- **LLM APIs change frequently**.
+Hardcoding them makes maintenance a nighmare.
-- You may need flexibility to switch vendors, use fine-tuned models, or deploy local LLMs.
+- You may need **flexibility** to switch vendors, use fine-tuned models, or deploy local LLMs.
-- You may need optimizations like prompt caching, request batching, or response streaming.
+- You may need **optimizations** like prompt caching, request batching, or response streaming.